peter-meehan-domokos/perfect-square/README.md

 ### Development Stack and set-up

-This is a client app built with Next.js, React and D3.
-(Currently Javascript but typescript migration release is imminent).
+This is a client app built with Next.js, React, D3, Typescript, and Javascript.
+(Some non-react components are not currently typed.
+A fully typed version will be available soon).

 It uses GraphQL to communicate with a server to retrieve data.
 GraphQL is a good choice as it provides a clean way to avoid over-fetching of data, which will be an issue when a larger number of datapoints are involved.